dungeonCrawlerInc/dungeonCrawler/README.md

 TO DO:

+    Items/Inventory/Character Stats
-    Items/Inventory/Character Stats - Need to set up areas to display items being worn, inventory slots, character name/lvl/etc.
+        Need to set up areas to display items being worn Set up inventory slots

-    Combat Dialogue - Need to figure out how we're going to display messages, update them, etc.
+        Display character name/lvl/etc.

+    Combat Dialogue Area
+        Write methods to display out messages and cycle through messages correctly Add in panes (combat/dialogue), combat, and dialogue.

+    Game
-    (IMPORTANT) Need to develope game loop for moving all movable objects on grid

-    Need to add in NPC and randomized movement

-    Need to add in enemy and create path finding towards character

-    Switch over from grid square types to gridType interface - branch out different classes of objects Give doors information that will allow them to load new levels
+        (IMPORTANT) Need to develope game loop for moving all movable objects on grid Probably have to make a moveable interface Need to add in NPC and randomized movement Need to add in enemy and create path finding towards character Give doors information that will allow them to load new levels

     LEVEL DESIGNER
-    Add in save button instead of saving in combo box Add in fill method
         Add in line method
-    Add in load method to load saved levels to edit

-    Level Deigner need to be able to store multiple images in each square Level Designer save level needs to show multiple images "Grass.png""Chest.png" etc.
-    GameGrid load level needs to read in all images for one square

 Minor Fixes Needed:

-    Have character names text file be a resource so it doesn't get created on user's desktop Need to create arraylist of images at each location in order that they should be painted.
+    Figure out what to do with LevelsList.txt and CharacterNames.txt Remove load game button from main GUI and rename New Game to Start Game

 Tasks: